 Technological innovations profoundly impact society and business.
 In the post-industrial era, the most impactful of all is undoubtedly digital technology as we know it since the invention of computers, networks, the Web, mobile technologies and, increasingly social media and social technologies.
 Ever since we started connecting computers and created networks of computing power, data, information knowledge, people, devices and – increasingly – objects, the ways people communicate, buy, work and live evolved.

 This evolution isn’t finished.
 It just started and is not only about technological networks anymore, it’s about all sorts of networks, including human social networks, networks of data and networks of objects.
 A subset of digital technologies, so-called social technologies, have given birth to social media and an avalanche of new ways of doing business: social business.
-It fits in a broader context of not just social technologies and social ways of doing business and serving customers, it also fits in the context of digital business and integrated business beyond digital, with a focus on people, outcomes, experiences and opportunities/needs for genuine digital transformation.
+It fits in a broader context of not just social technologies and social ways of doing business and serving customers, it also fits in the context of digital business and business beyond digital, with a focus on people, outcomes, experiences and opportunities/needs for genuine digital transformation.

 Four dimensions of social business